 PLTC utilizes a focused state of de-hypnosis, unlike hypnosis that often entails suggestive methods, which rarely works long-term, if at all.
 De-hypnosis enables a person to make the unconscious become conscious for deeper resolution of unresolved, emotional issues that can reinforce health, career, relationship, or behavioral challenges.
 Regression into past lives isn't as complicated as it may seem.
 It's the method a past life therapist implements to resolve issues when regressed into past experiences that achieves therapeutic, lasting results and separates "past life regression" from clinical past life therapy.

-Learn more at PLTC Newsletters* subscribe (forever free for new subscribers) and PLTC Bookstore; Past Life Therapy Center® Los Angeles Founder: Thomas Paul, DCH
+Learn more at PLTC Newsletters* subscribe and PLTC Bookstore; Past Life Therapy Center® Los Angeles Founder: Dr. Thomas Paul, DCH

 *Recommended Reading: Past Life Therapy Case Studies, Past Life Regression Articles I, Past Life Regression Articles II

 Featured Questions: What are the most common ailments and mental challenges addressed by Past Life Therapy Center in its de-hypnosis sessions?